Skip to Content

 Internationally Renowned Experts

 Our teaching staff have global standing as experts in their field.
-They regularly interface with policymakers, state governments, and sectoral actors giving expert advice and expertise to the field.
+They regularly interface with policymakers, government representatives, and NGOs.

 We also have excellent links to our Research Institutes, such as the Mitchell Institute for Global Peace, Security and Justice.